-The Catalog is published quarterly.
+The Catalog is published bi-annually; additional publications may occur due to significant revisions, both internally and those prompted by regulatory entities or accreditation bodies.
 Copies of the Catalog are distributed to all enrolled students via their SJVC email address.